Path Channels and Plan Extension Kernels: a Mechanistic Description of Planning in a Sokoban RNN: Discussion and Conclusion

+\paragraph{Probes find a predictive, not causal representation.} Prior probes on the Sokoban network assign weight to both path channels along with channels that are spuriously correlated.
+The probes thus had lower causal intervention scores compared to the path channels we directly identified.

+\paragraph{Transition model.} Despite training with model-free reinforcement learning, we find some components of a transition model.
+The plan extension kernels place activation on the tiles that would result from moving in a particular direction.
+The model also generates negative activation for invalid moves, such as moving into a wall.

+\paragraph{Path channel activations as a value function.} So far, we have discussed the path channel activations as a representation of the path.
+We believe that the path channel activations also bear similarities to an internal value function, or more precisely a Q function, evaluating whether to take an action at a particular state.
+Firstly, the plan extension kernels propagate positive and negative activations along path segments to propagate reward information forward and backward.
+Targets anchor positive activation for moving in that direction, while obstacles generate negative activation.
+Negative activation at the end of a path can propagate backwards until it prunes the path segment entirely.
+Secondly, the winner takes all mechanism uses the path channel activations to choose between conflicting path segments, stabilizing the path to choose (generally) higher activation rewards.

+It differs from a typical Q function or informal reward function in several important ways.
+Firstly, the activations do not appear to correspond to discounted or penalized reward.
+In the Sokoban environment, each step costs $0.1$ reward, so the reward should decrease over time, with longer paths having a weaker activation.
+Instead, the activation functions represent the preference for shorter paths implicitly in the dynamics of the planning mechanism.
+The path extension kernels only extend the path a few moves forward per tick, and so shorter paths to the target generally have their path segments reach boxes before longer path segments.
+In \Cref{app:make-take-longer-path}, we exploit this insight to make the agent take the longer of two paths.
+Secondly, there are various biases in the winner takes all mechanism.
+An astute reader might look at \Cref{fig:winner-takes-all-kernels} and note that the kernel is biased rather than treating all values symmetrically.

 \paragraph{Mesa-optimizers.} \Citet{hubinger2019risks} introduced the concept of a \emph{mesa-optimizer}, an AI that learns to pursue goals via internal reasoning.
-Examples of mesa-optimizers did not exist at the time, so subsequent work studied the problem of whether the learned goal could differ from the training signal, \emph{reward misgeneralization} \citep{di2022goal,shah2022goal}. \Citet{oswald23_uncov_mesa_optim_algor_trans} argued that transformers do in-context linear regression and are thus mesa-optimizing the linear regression loss, which is hardly agentic behavior.
+Examples of mesa-optimizers did not exist at the time, so subsequent work studied the problem of whether the learned goal could differ from the training signal, \emph{reward misgeneralization} \citep{di2022goal,shah2022goal}. \Citet{oswald23_uncov_mesa_optim_algor_trans} argued that transformers do in-context linear regression and are thus mesa-optimizing the linear regression loss, but this doesn't constitute agentic behavior.
 Modern AI agents appear to reason, but whether they internally optimize a goal is unresolved.